Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-Example 4: will return zero rows independently of the index contents
+**Example 4** will return zero rows independently of the index contents

 .. code-block:: sql